DCard2512/GroupProjectData101/README.md

 What are the instances? (that is, examples; e.g., documents, images, people, countries) Are there multiple types of instances? (e.g., movies, users, ratings; people, interactions between them; nodes, edges)

+Each row is a registered clinical trial.

 Are relationships between instances made explicit in the data (e.g., social network links, user/movie ratings, etc.)?

+Not explicitly stated; must be inferred from shared sponsors or IDs.

 How many instances of each type are there?

+229 trial records

 What data does each instance consist of?
 “Raw” data (e.g., unprocessed text or images)?
 Features/attributes?
 Is there a label/target associated with instances?
 If the instances are related to people, are subpopulations identified (e.g., by age, gender, etc.) and what is their distribution?

+Structured metadata (not raw data).
+Includes trial ID, title, status, conditions, interventions, sponsor, locations, dates, participant demographics (age, gender), and links to full records.

 Is everything included or does the data rely on external resources? (e.g., websites, tweets, datasets) If external resources, a) are there guarantees that they will exist, and remain constant, over time; b) is there an official archival version.
 Are there licenses, fees or rights associated with any of the data?

+The data is mostly self-contained in the CSV file (trial metadata).
+However, it relies on external resources for two key elements:

+Full Record & Updates: The URL field for each trial links to the live, updated record on ClinicalTrials.gov.

+Study Documents: The Study Documents field (e.g., in row 20, 71) contains links to external PDFs like protocols and statistical analysis plans.

 Are there recommended data splits or evaluation measures? (e.g., training, development, testing; accuracy/AUC)

+No. This is not a benchmark dataset for machine learning.
+It is a descriptive, real-world registry dataset.

 What experiments were initially run on this dataset?
 Have a summary of those results and, if available, provide the link to a paper with more information here.

+This specific CSV file is a snapshot created for analysis or sharing.
+Therefore, no "initial experiments" were run on this exact file as if it were a released benchmark.

 Is the preprocessing software available?

+There is no specific "preprocessing software" for this snapshot.

 Does this dataset collection/processing procedure achieve the motivation for creating the dataset stated in the first section of this datasheet?

+Achieves the Motivation:
+The dataset successfully fulfills its core purpose of providing transparency.
+It allows anyone to see:

+What COVID-19 trials were registered.

+Who is sponsoring them.

+Where they are being conducted.

+Their design (intervention, endpoints).

+Their current status (Recruiting, Completed, etc.).

 Any other comments?